 This is an exciting partnership between KLKP and our host facility and its director, Michael Paul.
 Not only will experienced camp counsellors be working with un-chaperoned participants and lending their expertise from years of running summer programming at the Kids’ camp, but they will also be creating “Summer fun” programming for all of the children on site.
 The Kenosee Boys and Girls Camp runs a variety of programming for children and families all summer long, so their enthusiasm, knowledge of the environs and sparkly-spirits will mesh well with the Family Camp atmosphere at KLKP.

 Week ONE and TWO BRIDGE Program: Is your child newly 13 and still wants to come to KLKP?
 But you cannot come with them?
-We are developing a supervised bridge program for kids who are entering the regular KLKP, but still need supervision.
+We are developing a supervised Bridge program for kids who are entering the regular KLKP, but still need supervision.

 Week ONE and TWO Kids Camp: Music and Songwriting